-prohibition: "[H]ereafter no land of any Indian reservation, created or set apart by treaty or agreement with the Indians, Act of Congress, Executive order, purchase, or otherwise, shall be allotted in severalty to any Indian."
-Allotment ended.
-Beyond that milestone, the IRA provided for the adoption of tribal constitutions and bylaws (subject to secretarial approval), as well as tribal charters of incorporation (subject to secretarial petition), and although not all tribes favored these measures, and although not all tribes favored these attempt to encourage economic development, self-determination, cultural pluralism, and the revival of tribalism."
-188
+organizations and individuals who spoke and published their doubts about allotment and assimilation."
+181 Sparking this policy shift, the Meriam Report drew attention to Native peoples' deplorable living conditions, and "defined the goal of Indian policy as the development of all that is good in Indian culture," rather than the "crush[ing] out [of] all that is Indian."
+182 The IRA, the era's "crowning achievement," 183 set forth this prohibition: "[H]ereafter no land of any Indian reservation. created or set apart by treaty or agreement with the Indians, Act of Congress, Executive order, purchase, or otherwise, shall be allotted in severalty to any Indian."
+184 Allotment ended.
+Beyond that milestone, the IRA provided for the adoption of tribal constitutions and bylaws (subject to secretarial approval), 185 as well as tribal charters of incorporation (subject to secretarial petition), 186 and although not all tribes favored these measures, 187 the IRA has been hailed as "key to the New Deal's attempt encourage economic development. self-determination, cultural pluralism, and the revival of tribalism."188

 Then the policy pendulum swung back with the advent of a new era, "termination," whose label carries connotations that speak for themselves.
-189 Spanning from the mid-1940s to the early 1960s, this era involved "the most concerted drive against Indian property and Indian survival since the removals following the act of 1830 and the liquidation of tribes and reservations following 1887."
-190 Most notably, the unique, longstanding trust relationship between tribal nations and the United States was put in the crosshairs.
-191 "[F]ederal policy dealing with Indian lands and reserves during the termination era focused primarily on ending the trust relationship between the United States and Indian tribes, with the ultimate goal being to subject Indians to state and federal laws on exactly the
+189 Spanning from the mid-1940s to the early 1960s, this era involved "the most concerted drive against Indian property and Indian survival since the removals following the act of 1830 and the liquidation of tribes and